vic-tran/todo/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Todo List App ~
+  Simple CRUD app with firebase backend.
+  Using tailwind CSS for styling.

 ## Available Scripts